Thebuilderekes/blog/notes.md

 ## SIGNUP FUNCTIONALITY IN DATATBASE

-After creating the devHangout database, Create a table in the devHangout database on phpmyadmin and name name it `users` having 8 ROWS to match the number of input fields in on the signup form
+After creating the devHangout database, Create a table in the devHangout database on phpmyadmin and name name it `users` having 8 ROWS to match the number of input fields in on the signup form set the fields in the database as follows, from first row to 8th row:

 1 row -> id, type - INT, length - 11, default-none, attributes- unsigned, index- primary
 2 row -> firstname, type - VARCHAR, length - 50